The Manson murders serve as a backdrop to the film

 Who’s in it?

-In January 2018, Leonardo DiCaprio was reported to have signed on for the film as “an ageing, out-of-work actor” in the movie, according to Variety.
+In January 2018, Leonardo DiCaprio was reported to have signed on for the film as “an aging, out-of-work actor” in the movie, according to Variety.
 And, say Deadline, “What he plays, more specifically, is an actor who had his own Western show, Bounty Law, that ran on the air from 1958 to 1963.
 His attempt to transition to movies didn’t work out and in 1969 — the film is set at the height of hippy Hollywood movement– he’s guesting on other people’s shows while contemplating going to Italy, which has become a hotbed for low-budget Westerns.”

 Deadline has also reported that Brad Pitt will star in the film, portraying Cliff Booth, Dalton’s “longtime stunt double”.